Wave scooters launch against Lime in Auckland

 On March 8, ACC said it had received 1486 electric scooter claims, costing it $739,184.

-Councillor Chris Darby, who heads Auckland Council's planning committee, has raised the idea of a per-ride levy for e-scooters, which could run to 5 cents.
+Councillor Darby has raised the idea of a per-ride levy for e-scooters, which he suggests could be a multiple of 5c.

 In an exclusive interview with the Herald, Lime co-founder and chief executive Toby Sun said he was open to the e-scooter tax - as long as it was earmarked for new and upgraded cycleways.
 He was also open to some of the levy going to ACC.